Nader971/Oracle-SQL-Course/README.md

 Set Operators: When we need to get the data from 2 tables or the different from this data.

-•	UNION ALL: get the all data from the 2 tables with the duplicate
+•	UNION ALL: get all data from the 2 tables with the duplicate

 o	Example: SELECT employee_id, job_id FROM employees WHERE employee_id = 200 UNION ALL SELECT employee_id, job_id FROM job_history WHERE employee_id = 200;

-•	UNION: get the all data from the 2 tables without the duplicate
+•	UNION: get all data from the 2 tables without the duplicate

 o	Example: SELECT employee_id, job_id FROM employees WHERE employee_id = 200 UNION SELECT employee_id, job_id FROM job_history WHERE employee_id = 200;